iotaledger/iota.py/docs/tutorials.rst

 encoding.

 .. literalinclude:: ../examples/tutorials/06_store_encrypted.py
-   :lines: 39-57
+   :lines: 42-58
-   :lineno-start: 39
+   :lineno-start: 42

 Now, we are ready to construct the transfer.
-We convert the encrypted `Base64`_ encoded data to trytes and assign it to the :py:class:`ProposedTransaction` object's message argument.
+We convert the encrypted `Base64`_ encoded data to trytes and assign it to the :py:class:`ProposedTransaction` object's ``message`` argument.

-An address is also needed, so we generate one with the help of :py:class:`~iota.crypto.addresses.AddressGenerator` and its :py:meth:`~iota.crypto.addresses.AddressGenerator.get_addresses` method.
-Feel free to chose the index of the generated address, and don't forget, that the method returns a list of addresses, even if it contains only one.
-Put your seed (from `4.a Generate Address`_) onto line 44 to generate an address that belongs to you.
+An address is also needed, so we generate one with the help of :py:meth:`~Iota.get_new_addresses` extended API method.
+Feel free to choose the index of the generated address, and don't forget, that the method returns a ``dict`` with a list of addresses, even if it contains only one.
 For more detailed explanation on how addresses are generated in PyOTA, refer to the :ref:`Generating Addresses` page.

 We also attach a custom :py:class:`Tag` to our :py:class:`ProposedTransaction`.